JonasLamy/LiverVesselness/README.md

 - path : path where you want the benchmark folder to be created ( see Benchmark Hierarchy for more details )
 - inputVolumesList : path to the .txt file listing the data used
 - algorithmSets : path to the json file enumerating benchmarked algorithms and their parameters
-- maskType : The type of mask used; it can be "Organ","DilatedVessels","Bifurcations or "" (for No masks). *
+- maskType : The type of mask used; available options are : "Organ","DilatedVessels","Bifurcations or "" (for No masks).
+The filter response will be computed in this mask. *
 - nbThresholds : Metrics are computed between the thresholded output of the filters and the groundtruth.
 This parameter controls the number of thresholds we want to make.
 This parameter also controls the amount of points when computing the ROC curve of a filter output.
 - removeResultsVolumes : true/false if set to true, the output volumes are discarded after metrics are computed.
 This option is useful on big benchmark or computers with low disk space.